razvan-bara/service-provider/README.md

 # service-provider
-The project for distribuited algorithms course
+The project for the distribuited algorithms course